markuptitan/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 On Tilde you'll notice that this card is asking for a link submission. **Please don't worry about submitting a link**.
 You will be assessed according to {{< contentlink path="specific-skill-success-criteria/introduction-to-assessments" >}}

-## JS and Java learners understand that they can count up and down.
+## JS and Java learners understand that they can count up and down

 ```
 for (some_initialiser,some_check,some_update){